 Tips to Making this Easy Authentic Hummus Recipe

 Just a few tips to making this easy authentic hummus recipe as it really is very simple and doesn’t need to be unnecessarily complicated.
 Firstly, make sure you use good quality ingredients, especially when it comes to your chickpeas, tahini and olive oil.

 Secondly, use fresh lemons for your lemon juice if you have access to them.
 Anything else would be haram in the Middle East but we are going through a pandemic* after all. (*And two years later, global supply chain issues!)

 Lastly, try to get hold of sumac to sprinkle on your hummus at the end.
 But, if you can’t, ground paprika, while quite a different spice, is next best.

 Making Homemade Hummus from Scratch

-What makes this easy authentic hummus recipe so easy is that it can be made with a can of chickpeas and a handful of other ingredients that you throw into a food processor.
+What makes this easy authentic hummus recipe so easy is that it can be made with canned chickpeas and a handful of other ingredients that you throw into a food processor.
 Recipes don’t get much easier than that.

 If you prefer to make this homemade hummus recipe from scratch you’ll need to begin with dried chickpeas and soak the chickpeas overnight to soften them.
 Add half a teaspoon of baking soda to soften them faster.